Student exchange program: Exchanges in different countries

-Australian context
+Australia

-Australian high school exchange programs
+Australian high schools

-Each state in Australia provides a different program of student exchange for secondary students.
-The programs from each state are different for whether a student in Australia is looking to study internationally or a student from another country is looking to study in Australia.
+Each state in Australia provides a program of student exchange for secondary students.
+These are different depending on whether a student in Australia wants to study internationally or a student from another country wants in Australia.
 Student exchange in Australia, depending on the state, might be managed by registered exchange organizations or the school chosen for study must be registered.
-The countries that are most popular for Australian students to choose to study are, Japan, France, Germany, USA, Italy, Canada, Belgium, Spain and Argentina.
-The main purpose of student exchange in Australia is to allow students to study, engage and experience a new culture.
-International students who choose to study in Australia are given different opportunities through the programs at set schools will learn about Australian culture, but also gain English language skills at a high school level.

-Australian university students exchange programs
+Australian universities

 Exchange programs for university students to study abroad vary depending on the university campus offers.
-International student exchange programs for university students are aimed to enhance students' intercultural skills and knowledge.
-Student exchange programs for university students allow broadening their knowledge on their study of choice from a different country.
-This gives university students a chance to develop their work experience by seeing how their studying profession is practiced in another country.
 International exchange for tertiary students allows them to gain cultural experience in their studies and a chance to travel abroad while completing their degree.